anishLearnsToCode/course-list/README.md

 and can not holistically summarize my knowledge areas as one learns from many facets rather than just certified courses.

 ## Delhi Technological University pursuing _B.
-Tech Mathematics and Computer Eng._
+Tech Mathematics and Computing Eng._
 ### Semester 1
 - Mathematics - I
 - Physics - I